justinthelaw/jhu-605.20x/programming-in-java/module-06/Employee.md

   - First name is at least 1-char String
   - Last name is at least 1-char String
 - No editing of any data needs to be done once information has been entered the first time
+- Any errors in user data entry will throw an error and then default the information to the "alt" case
+  - No handling of errors or editing of data is required by problem statement

 #### Discussion
 - The Employee's main method class should contain functions that allow the user to continue to provide employee information until the user is satisfied/done
   - This will be implemented with a do-while loop, to allow a first run before asing for continuation
-- Data checking for all data input is done in the sub-classes' methods (Name, Address, Date) and called at the Employee class level as a static method
+- Data checking for all data input is done in the other class methods (Name, Address, Date)
 - Employee class instantiates each sub-class, and its methods and attributes, for every Employee entered by the user
-- Data input error messages will be System.out.println(), followed by a chance to enter the info again
+- Data input error messages will be System.out.println(), followed by a message that a default value has been added instead
-- An array of arrays will be used to store multiple Employee information
+- An array of Employees will be used to store multiple employee entries

 # Implementation Code